serverfarmer/sf-samba/README.md

-sf-samba extension provides managed Samba solution for small and medium companies.
+sf-samba-server extension provides managed Samba solution for small and medium companies.
 It is compatible with the following operating systems:

 - Debian 6.x (Squeeze)
 - Debian 7.x (Wheezy)